kingzamzon/docs/docs/SDK/staticContent.md

 })
 ```

+Note: `symmetricKey` will be a Uint8Array.
+API docs with detailed type info are here: https://lit-protocol.github.io/lit-js-sdk/api_docs_html/

 Now, decrypt the content.
 In the example, we used `encryptString()` so we will use `decryptString()` to decrypt.
 Note that if you used something else to encrypt the content, you will need to use the appropriate decrypt method.

 ```